You may wish to see a page with some historical background information first.

 The outer enclosure

-The gopura (entrance pavilion) is flanked by two other towers and by a very long portico.
-Behind it one can see the main structure of Angkor Vat with five towers arranged according to a scheme typical of Angkor (similar to the dots of number five on dice).
+Behind the principal entrance one can see the main structure of the temple with five towers arranged according to a scheme typical of Angkor (similar to the dots of number five on dice).

 A model of Angkor Vat in the Royal Palace of Bangkok